maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

   - tabby weft: 8/2 unmercerized cotton
   - pattern weft: 5/2 perle cotton
   - The kit makes 3 hemmed towels with finished measurements of 13.5" x 20".
 The towels can be machine washed and dried.
+- Red-Winged Blackbird.
+Rug. *The Best of Yarn Barn*, pp. 34-35.
+- **Rep Mug Rugs**.
+Coasters ("mug rugs"?!).
+Rep weave. *The Best of Yarn Barn* pp. 22-23.
+I picked up the kit for this; it's in the queue!
+- Shadowed Spheres.
+Shawl.
+Shadow weave. *The Best of Yarn Barn*, pp. 20-21.
 - Simple Waffle Weave Dishtowels.
 Waffle weave. *The Best of Yarn Barn*, pp. 8-9.

+## Six-Harness Patterns.
+- Everyday Napkins.
+Maybe this is overshot?? *The Best of Yarn Barn* ppp.
+26-27.

 ## Eight-Harness Patterns
 - **Dancing Butterflies** scarf, sett at 24 ends per inch, one skein each of two colors Kiku Silk (20/2 IIRC?), 12-dent reed.